| Where is Dubai? | Public holidays | Dress code |

 Ferrari World Formula Rossa roller coaster Abu Dhabi

-When complete, it will be the fastest roller coaster in the world with speeds up to 240 km/hr (150 mph), beating the current record holder (as of 2010), the Kingda Ka at Six Flags Great Adventure in New Jersey, USA, which has a top speed of 206 km/hr.
+- On completion it was the fastest roller coaster in the world with speeds up to 240 km/hr (150 mph), beating the previous record holder (as of 2010), the Kingda Ka at Six Flags Great Adventure in New Jersey, USA, which has a top speed of 206 km/hr.
 Previous information indicated the Formula Rossa top speed would only be 200 kph?

-The Formula Rossa roller coaster will be launched by hydraulic winch system with 20,800 horsepower which will fire the cars to a height of 52 meters, hopefully still attached to the track.
+- The Formula Rossa roller coaster is launched by a hydraulic winch system with 20,800 horsepower which fires the cars off to a height of 52 meters, hopefully still attached to the track.

+- [Update: only first row passengers are given protective glasses.]
 Passengers will be given protective goggles to help prevent dust, flies and birds trying to take out their eyes at over 200 kph.
-If you've ever seen what a bird does to a car windscreen at that sort of speed (it can go right through), you might not want to sit in the front row of the roller coaster.
+If you've ever seen what a bird does to a car windscreen at that sort of speed (it can go right through), you might not want to sit in the front seats of the roller coaster.

-Cars are modeled on the Ferrari F1 cars, each one holds 4 passengers, and each train consists of 4 cars.
+- Cars are modeled on the Ferrari F1 cars, but with more seating space - each one holds 4 passengers, and each train consists of 4 cars.